 MAKER Naureen Hassan, Morgan Stanley's San Francisco based Chief Digital Officer for Wealth Management and mom of two, urges everyone to use apps to make routine tasks automated.

 Mobile has dramatically changed the way people interact with technology and live their lives.
 People use smartphones for just about everything today.

 “My seven-year-old—this is really embarrassing—his first word may have been iPad,” says Naureen Hassan.

-Naureen Hassan is Morgan Stanley’s Chief Digital Officer, leading the firm’s digital revolution.
+Naureen Hassan is the Chief Digital Officer for Wealth Management, leading the firm’s digital revolution.
 The Princeton and Stanford Business School graduate is a mother of two and works and lives in San Francisco where she can pay closer attention to new Silicon Valley developments.
 After thirteen years at Schwab, she joined Morgan Stanley to help develop new Wealth Management digital initiatives.
 She sees her role as bringing together technology and process to improve the field and client experience.

 “I believe successful firms in wealth management will combine the power of relationships through a Financial Advisor with leading edge technology,” she states.